zencart/documentation/content/user/admin_pages/catalog/categories.md

 Create a category by clicking the "new category" button.

 **Note:** Products must be placed inside categories; products and categories cannot coexist at the same level.
+See [products and categories at the same level](/user/troubleshooting/products_categories_same_level).

 Because of this rule, it is recommended that you have at least one category.